About Ravicti Banner About Ravicti Banner

 fSuccessful transition was defined as no signs and symptoms of hyperammonemia and a venous ammonia value less than 100 μmol/L.1

 gHyperammonemic crisis was defined as having signs and symptoms consistent with hyperammonemia (such as frequent vomiting, nausea, headache, lethargy, irritability, combativeness, and/or somnolence), associated with high ammonia levels and requiring medical intervention.
-High ammonia was defined as greater than 100 umol/L, as demonstrated in study 6, and 93 umol/L is considered the upper limit of normal ammonia levels for pediatric patients without a UCD according to the US Prescribing Information.1
+High ammonia was defined as greater than 100 μmol/L, as demonstrated in study 6, and 93 μmol/L was the highest ammonia level reported in pediatric patients in an extension phase study.1

-RAVICTI provides effective 24-hour ammonia control in pediatric patients with UCDs1,g
+RAVICTI provided effective 24-hour ammonia control in pediatric patients with UCDs1,h

 • In patients with UCDs between 2 and 5 years of age (n=11), the ammonia AUC0–24h value was 632 μmol⋅h/L vs 720 μmol⋅h/L on RAVICTI vs sodium phenylbutyrate (NaPBA), respectively.1